Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 Entry 3 literacy qualification or GCSE at grade E-F.

 Assessment is an integral part of the overall learning process and our student centered approach aims to promote and enhance creativity, research skills and effective communication skills.
 All units have a number of assessments and depending on the unit you will be assessed through combinations of the following: written assignments in the form of reports, presentations, and in class role plays.

 You could continue your studies and gain further qualifications at Level 2 and 3 and possibly progress to university and study for nursing, psychology, midwifery or social work.
 You could also work as a volunteer to build up your skill set and experience.
 Gain work in a variety of care settings through either direct employment or through agency.
-Alternatively, some learners progress on to a Level 2 programme You could work as a carer in a variety of settings within health and social care sector.
+Alternatively, some learners progress on to a Level 2 programme.
+You could work as a carer in a variety of settings within health and social care sector.
 For example, this could be working with young people, caring for vulnerable adults or providing support to elders in a community or residential setting.
-There are opportunities of continual professional development once your operational experience and knowledge develop.
+There are opportunities of continual professional development once your operational experience and knowledge develop, which can lead to an Apprenticeship.

 You will learn in a dedicated classroom through a variety of planned lessons and workshops with the possibility of signing up for relevant volunteering activities.